Highlighting Asheville

 Voting after Hurricane Helene

-The State Board of Elections approved a list of emergency measures on Oct.
-7 to help Hurricane Helene victims vote in the 2024 general election.
-The emergency measures apply to Alexander, Alleghany, Ashe, Avery, Buncombe, Burke, Caldwell, Catawba (Cherokee Tribal Area), Clay, Cleveland, Gaston, Graham (Tribal Area), Haywood, Henderson, Madison, McDowell, Mitchell, Polk, Rutherford, Swain (Tribal Area), Transylvania, Watauga, Wilkes and Yancey counties.
-The Board has also set up a website to help affected voters get the latest information about casting a ballot.
+Western counties impacted by Hurricane Helene are under a slate of emergency voting measures issued by the North Carolina General Assembly on Oct.
+9. The emergency measures apply to Alexander, Alleghany, Ashe, Avery, Buncombe, Burke, Caldwell, Catawba, Clay, Cleveland, Gaston, Haywood, Henderson, Jackson, Lincoln, Macon, Madison, McDowell, Mitchell, Polk, Rutherford, Transylvania, Watauga, Wilkes and Yancey counties.
+The State Board of Elections has set up a webpage to help affected voters get the latest information about casting a ballot.
 Changes to voting are also reflected in this guide.

 Important dates